-1. INTRODUCTION
+1. Introduction

 The study of limit cycles began at the end of the 19th century with Poincaré.
 Years later, in 1900, Hilbert presents a list of unsolved problems.
 From the original 23 problems of this list, the 16th is still open.
-The second part of this problem consists in determining a uniform bound of the maximal number of limit cycles (named H(n)), and their relative positions, of a planar polynomial systems of degree n.
+The second part of this problem consists in determining a uniform bound of the maximal number of limit cycles (named $\mathcal{H}(n)$), and their relative positions, of a planar polynomial system of degree n.
 However, there are also weak versions of 16th Hilbert's problem.
-Arnold in [1] proposed a version focused on studying the number of limit cycles bifurcating from the period annulus of Hamiltonians systems.
-In this paper, we are interested in provide the maximal number M(n) of small amplitude limit cycles bifurcating from an elementary center or an elementary focus, in special for degrees 3 and 4.
+Arnol'd in [1] proposed a version focused on studying the number of limit cycles bifurcating from the period annulus of Hamiltonian systems.
+In this paper, we are interested in providing the maximal number M(n) of small amplitude limit cycles bifurcating from an elementary center or an elementary focus, in special for degrees 3 and 4.
 The main idea is to study the local cyclicity of families of centers depending on a finite number of parameters.

 As it is well known, for n = 2, Bautin proved in [2] that M(2) = 3.
-The case n = 3 but without quadratic terms (homogeneous cubic perturbation) was studied in [3, 19] and solved in [23], then $M_h(3) = 5$ .
-In [24, 26] Zoladek shown that $M(3) \ge 11$ .
-Christopher, in [5], gave a simple proof of Zoladek's result perturbing another cubic center with a rational first integral, using only the linear parts of the Lyapunov constants.
-The interest of this result is that we can compute these linear parts [5], in a parallelized way [14, 17], near a center without having the complete expressions of the Lyapunov constants.
+The case n = 3 but without quadratic terms (homogeneous cubic perturbation) was studied in [3,19] and solved in [23], then $M_h(3) = 5$.
+In [24,26] Zoładek shown that M(3) > 11.
+Christopher, in [5], gave a simple proof of Zołądek's result perturbing another cubic center with a rational first integral, using only the linear parts of the Lyapunov constants.
+The interest of this result is that we can compute these linear parts [5], in a parallelized way [13,17], near a center without having the complete expressions of the Lyapunov constants.
 Basically the used technique consists in to choose a point on the center variety and at this point consider the linear term of the Lyapunov constants, if the point is chosen on a component of the center variety of codimension k, then the first k linear terms of the Lyapunov constants are independent.
-This is a direct application of the Implicit Function Theorem to prove that $M(n) \ge k$ .
-Usually we use this technique to provide lower bounds for the local cyclicity problem in the class of polynomial vector fields of degree n.
-In [10, 11], Giné presents a conjecture that the number M(n) is bounded below by $n^2 + 3n - 7$ and study the cyclicity of different families of centers presented in [9].
-In [13, 14] new lower bounds for M(n) and n small has been obtained.
-The new values are $M(4) \ge 20, M(5) \ge 33, M(6) \ge 44, M(7) \ge 61, M(8) \ge 76, \text{ and } M(9) \ge 88.$
+This is a direct application of the Implicit Function Theorem to prove that $M(n) \ge k$.
+Usually, we use this technique to provide lower bounds for the local cyclicity problem in the class of polynomial vector fields of degree n.
+In [10,11], Giné presents a conjecture that the number M(n) is bounded below by $n^2 + 3n - 7$ and studies the cyclicity of different families of centers presented in [9].
+In [14,13] new lower bounds for M(n) and n small have been obtained.
+The new values are $M(4) \ge 20$, $M(5) \ge 33$, M(6) > 44, M(7) > 61, M(8) > 76, and M(9) > 88.